adsforce/docs/src/en/in-app-events/README.md

 -  eventName

-  Any string to define the event name.
+  Any string used to define the event name.

 - Values